Houses of Pickleball Official Rules & Policies Guide

 SCORING: RALLY SCORING

 In the HOP League version of rally scoring, you will not switch sides with your partner unless you want to at time outs or end switches with your opponents at the half way point in the game.
 In rally scoring, you receive a point every time your team’s rally is successful, you don’t need to be serving to win the point.
-Games will end in15 minutes and timers will be used at each league night for accurate tracking.
+Games will end in15 minutes and timers will/may be used at each league night for accurate tracking.
 When the timer goes off, one more point will be played and it will be awarded to the team who won that rally.
-Scores will be “cumulative” and have a running total for all 4 games played in that round (mens, womens, mixed, mixed).
+Scores will be “cumulative” and have a running total for all 4 games played in that round (men’s, women’s, mixed, mixed).
 Each game will start over at 0-0, but the total score for that round will continue in a cumulative style.

 SCHEDULE OF PLAY

-Men's: Play plus (3) 30 sec time-outs and a 30 sec side switch (3.5 mins)
+Men's: Play plus (3) 30 sec time-outs per team (6 total) and a 30 sec end switch (3.5 mins game total)

 Transition & warm up: 5 mins

-Women's: Play plus (3) 30 sec time-outs and a 30 sec side switch (3.5 mins)
+Women’s: Play plus (3) 30 sec time-outs per team (6 total) and a 30 sec end switch (3.5 mins game total)

 Transition & warm up: 5 mins

-Mixed A: Play plus (3) 30 sec time-outs and a 30 sec side switch (3.5 mins)
+Mixed A: Play plus (3) 30 sec time-outs per team (6 total) and a 30 sec end switch (3.5 mins game total)

 Transition & warm up: 5 mins

-Mixed B: Play plus (3) 30 sec time-outs and a 30 sec side switch (3.5 mins)
+Mixed B: Play plus (3) 30 sec time-outs per team (6 total) and a 30 sec end switch (3.5 mins game total)

 Transition & warm up: 5 mins